Docstrings

 struct BlockArray{T<:StaticArray,N,S} <: AbstractMatrix{T,N}

-A struct which behaves like an Array{T,N}, but with the underlying data stored as a Matrix{S}, where S::Number = eltype(T) is the scalar type associated with T. This allows for the use of blas routines under-the-hood, while providing a convenient interface for handling matrices over StaticArrays.
+A struct which behaves like an Array{T,N}, but with the underlying data stored as a Matrix{S}, where S::Number = eltype(T) is the scalar type associated with T. This allows for the use of many blas routines under-the-hood, while providing a convenient interface for handling arrays over StaticArrays.

 using StaticArrays